colinc86/wrappederror/README.md

 #### Trace

 Get an error trace by calling the `Trace` method.
-This method returns a prettified string representation of an error.
+This method returns a prettified string representation of an error with caller information.

 ```go
 fmt.Println(e2.Trace())
 ```

-Output:

 ```
 ┌ 2: main.function (main.go:61) error C